NaanProphet/launchpad-shruti-practice/README.md

 ## How to Use

-1. Connect the Launchpad Pro via USB and enter Programmer Mode.
-See the [Launchpad Pro User Guide](https://resource.novationmusic.com/support/product-downloads?product=Launchpad+Pro) for details.
+1. Connect the Launchpad Pro via USB and enter Programmer Mode by holding `Setup` and pressing the Orange button in the first row.
+See the [User Guide below](#additional-reading) for details.

 2. Open Terminal and run the background MIDI daemon: `sh start.sh`